M.S. in Nursing - Nurse Administrator

 PUAD 740 - Financial Management & Budgeting (4)

-Students learn to use fundamental budgeting, accounting, and financial management concepts and tools necessary for leading and managing public and not-for-profit organizations.
-Students learn to use analytical techniques for making administrative and policy decisions in the public interest.
-Students also examine the competing values and politics that underlie and impact financial decisions and the financial condition of organizations in the public and not-for-profit sectors.
+Students learn to use fundamental budgeting and financial management concepts and tools necessary for leading and managing government organizations.
+Students learn to use analytical techniques for making administrative and policy decisions with significant financial implications.
+Students also examine the competing values and politics that underlie and impact financial decisions in government.
 Finally, students develop skills for effectively communicating financial analysis methods and conclusions with colleagues, elected officials, the media, and the public.

 PUAD 745 - Strategy, Collaboration, & Communication (4)